linx02/project-hub/README.md

 __Profile posts section__

 The profile posts section contains [Project Cards](#project-cards) displaying the posts which has been uploaded by the user.
-Below each card are buttons allowing the user to either delete the post or update the posts info through the [Project update page](#project-update-page).
+Below each card are buttons allowing the user to either delete the post or update the posts info.

 _Additional_: The delete button displays a modal requiring the user to confirm the deletion of the post.